An inexpensive laundry method to freshen up and remove sweat stains, body oils and discolouring from your clothes and bed linen.

-You may find as kids hit puberty, or as we reach a particular age in life we may experience sweating more than usual.
+When kids hit puberty or as we reach a particular age in life, we may experience sweating more than usual.
 The sweat can transfer onto clothes, pillows and bed linen, which can leave behind stains.
-I’ve got an easy method to remove sweat and body oil stains from clothes and linen to freshen them back up.
+I’ve got an easy method to remove sweat and body oil stains from clothes and linen to freshen them back up again.

 I shared my super simple method on Facebook and one of the members in our community wrote to me.
 I loved reading this response, sometimes simple and easy really does work!